U.S. stocks end third quarter on a high note, despite rocky September

 September is a historically tough month for stocks, but this one was particularly volatile following months of dizzying highs.
 The major U.S. indexes posted their first monthly losses since March.
-The S&P 500 slumped more than 3 percent, the Dow erased 2.3 percent while steep sell-offs in tech shaved 4.4 off the Nasdaq.
+The S&P 500 slumped nearly 4 percent, the Dow erased 2.3 percent, and steep sell-offs in tech shaved 4.9 percent off the Nasdaq.

 This week, coronavirus deaths surpassed 1 million worldwide as Europe wrestled with the beginnings of a second wave.
 Analysts say possible economic head winds are still swirling.